Jakejhay/Elite-Mall-Network-Sales-Insights-Challenge/README.md

 | Westfield Century City  | 37302787.33   | 2486.00                 |
 | The Grove               | 10000000.00   | 2079.00                 |

-Stanford Shopping Center had the highest average revenue per invoice at $2,496—target high-value malls like this with premium events.
+Stanford Shopping Center had the highest average revenue per invoice at $2,496, target high-value malls like this with premium events.
 ---
 ---
 ## Question 5: Which shopping mall generated the most revenue?